History of the Connecticut Constitution: The Charter Oak

 Two years after the Connecticut Charter was granted, Charles II granted his brother, James-Duke of York, a Patent for a New York Colony.
 It extended from the Delaware River to the Connecticut River, thus creating a conflict with the Connecticut Charter.
 Edmund Andros was appointed the third governor of the English Colony of New York in 1674.
 Andros sailed to Connecticut in 1675 demanding that all undeeded land west of the Connecticut river be relinquished to James.
 Captain Bull, of the Connecticut Militia, refused his entry into the Colony.
 Andros returned to New York.
-10 years later, James ascends the Throne with the death of his childless brother Charles II.
-James II creates a new colony by combining 7 colonies into the Dominion of New England.
-The Dominion includes all the Atlantic Colonies from New Jersey to New Hampshire.
-Sir Edmund Andros is appointed Governor.
-In 1686, he demands that the 7 Colonies Surrender their Charters; all are null and void.
-Connecticut ignores the initial request.
-Andros serves a writ on the governor, again demanding the surrender of the charter; he finally went to Hartford with a band of soldiers on 31 October 1687.
+Ten years later, James ascended the Throne with the death of his childless brother Charles II.
+James II created a new colony by combining seven colonies into the Dominion of New England.
+The Dominion included all the Atlantic Colonies from New Jersey to New Hampshire.
+Sir Edmund Andros was appointed Governor.
+In 1686, he demanded that the seven colonies surrender their charters; all were null and void.
+Connecticut ignored the initial request.
+Andros served a writ on the governor, again demanding the surrender of the charter; he finally went to Hartford with a band of soldiers on 31 October 1687.

 The historical accuracy of what followed is somewhat uncertain, but the commonly accepted version is that Andros met with the leaders of the colony one night at the meetinghouse, expecting them to relinquish the charter.
 They had it lying on a table, but they suddenly blew out the candles and threw the room into darkness; when the lights were reignited, it had vanished.
 Joseph Wadsworth fled with the document and hid it in an oak tree on the Wyllys estate, and this tree became known as the Charter Oak, a famous landmark in Connecticut.
 The precise details of this account have never been confirmed, but it is certain that Andros never got his hands on the charter.